nickwells/utilities/gosh/_gosh.NOTES.md

 ## Gosh \- exit status values
 if gosh has a problem when building the program it will exit with a non\-zero exit status\.
-Otherwise it will exit with the exit status of the generated program \(unless it executed due to a signal\)\.
+Otherwise it will exit with the exit status of the generated program \(unless it was ended by a signal\)\.
 Also, if gosh is in a loop where it edits the program repeatedly it will not exit when the program exits and so the exit status will be lost\.
 Various exit statuses indicate different problems\.